VerticalLongboard/xplane-vhf-helper/README.md

 (All dependencies are bundled with each release)

-## Developer notes
+## Developer Notes
 You want to integrate VHF Helper into other plugins or write FlyWithLua plugins?
-Have a look at the [Developer Notes](DEVELOPER.md)
+Have a look at the [Developer Notes](DEVELOPER.md)!